cognitedata/cognite-sdk-js/guides/authentication.md

 ### Authentication with pop-up

-When doing authentication with pop-up the current browser window of your application will remain the same, but a new pop-up window will ask the user to login into the identity provider.
+When doing authentication with pop-up the current browser window of your application will remain the same, but a new pop-up window will ask the user to sign in into the identity provider.
-After a successful login, the pop-up window will automatically close itself.
+After a successful sign in, the pop-up window will automatically close itself.

 > You can find a running example application using pop-up [here](../samples/react/authentication-with-popup/src/App.js).